Acute Knee ClinicThe first few days can make all the difference in recovery from a sporting injury.

-Splints and orthotics can be organized directly with Leonie Walton on 5473 5858.
-Leonie attends our clinic on a Thursday afternoon, but she is available throughout the week as needed.
+Splints and orthotics can be organised directly with Faiz and Basreen at Feet First Orthotics on 5493 4294.
+The orthotists attend our clinic on a Thursday afternoon, but are available throughout the week as needed.

 The Acute Knee Clinic is intended to complement Dr Lawrie’s other interests, including hip and knee replacement, revision arthroplasty, computer assisted joint replacement, cartilage surgery, as well as hip, knee and ankle arthroscopy.

 Dr Lawrie is happy to take phone calls for advice, queries etc as this often helps the

 Specific conditions that can benefit from emergent assessment include suspected ligamentous injuries, including

 - paediatric cruciate and meniscal injuries whether thatbe by implementing early surgical techniques or an appropriate non-operative treatment programme.